cqlyj/VSkill/WORKINGLOG.md

   - Update the `Makefile` and documentation.
   - Add the Interactions script for the User module.
   - Add the integration tests for the User module.

 ---

+### 2024/7/18

+**Thoughts:**

+- More thoughts about the verifier:
+  - What reputation is? -> A score that reflects the verifier's accuracy and honesty. -> Use a mapping to store the reputation.
+  - What reputation can do? -> Increase the chances of being selected as a verifier. -> Higher reputation means higher chances to be selected with chainlink VRF.
+Like if your reputation is 1, in the distribution of evidence, you will have 1 ticket.
+If your reputation is 2, you will have 2 tickets.
+  - How to increase reputation? -> Each time the evidence will be distributed to 3 verifiers.
+Each of them will have to set the status of the evidence to `rejected` or `accepted`.
+If all three of them gives out the same status, all of them will increase their reputation by 1.
+If not, the evidence will be distributed to another 3 verifiers until the status is the same.
+All those verifiers in the past verification process who gave out a different status will decrease their reputation by 1.
+  - How verifiers can earn rewards? -> Those verifiers who act maliciously or provide inaccurate feedback will be penalized.
+Together with those users who submit evidence will have to pay the submission fee.
+The rewards will come from both the penalized ethers and the submission fees. -> Those verifiers who provide accurate feedback will earn rewards.
+Higher reputation means higher rewards.
+But there should have a limit to the maximum rewards -> Mechanism to prevent the system from bankruptcy.
+  - Should we issue NFT to verifiers if they reach a high reputation? -> Yes, but the NFTs will be different from the NFTs issued to users. -> The NFTs will be used to prove the reputation of the verifiers. -> The NFTs will be minted and sent to the verifiers by the system.
+- Which modules will be coneected with the verifier module?
+  - `Oracle`, `Reward & Penalty`, `Staking`, `NFT`, `User`.
+- Integration is key to the success of the system.
+- After the Staking and User module.
+Which module should be the next priority and why? -> The `Oracle` module.
+Because the evidence should be distributed to the verifiers anonymously. -> The `Oracle` module will be responsible for this task.
+- What `Oracle` module should provide?
+Like three random numbers and serve as an interface for verifiers to get those numbers.
+Thus, the evidence will be distributed to the verifiers like: `verifierSelected1 = randomNumber1 % numberOfVerifiersWithReputation` and here should be a mechanism to prevent the same verifier to be selected multiple times.

+**What I did today:**

+- For `Oracle` module, now just implement the chainlink VRF to get three random numbers. -> `chainlink VRFV2`.
+- Add the distribution contract (oracle)
+- Add the deployments and tests for the Oracle module.
+- Update the `Makefile` and documentation.
+- Do a lot refactoring and implement chainlink VRFV2.
+Now it can generate three random numbers.
+- Add the Interactions script for the Oracle module.
+- Refactor the deloyments make it easy to create subscription and fund subscription, add consumer in one command.

+---